Navigation

 From the Founders of Berkshire Bahamas Farms & NeoSynergy Solutions

-In early 2025, Bahamians watched egg prices climb to $13 a dozen.
+In early 2025,, Bahamians watched egg prices climb to $14 a dozen.
 Shelves emptied.
 Families adjusted their grocery lists.
 Restaurants scrambled to keep breakfast on the menu.
-The shortage wasn't caused by a hurricane or a trade war—it came from thousands of miles away, triggered by bird flu outbreaks in the United States that we had no control over.
+The shortage wasn't caused by a hurricane or a trade war.
+It came from thousands of miles away, triggered by bird flu outbreaks we had no part in and no control over.
 And because The Bahamas imports virtually all of its eggs, we felt every shock immediately.

 That morning when eggs disappeared from the shelves wasn't an anomaly.
-It was a warning.
+It was a mirror.

-• To the Youth: Farming isn’t just labor; its drones, data, and biology.
-The Modern Farmer is a systems thinker who understands forecasting, pattern recognition, and applied intelligence.
-This is a STEM career path worth building a future in.
-If you want to build algorithms, analyze systems, or solve problems with code, there's a place for you here.
+• To the Youth: Farming isn't what you think it is anymore.
+The modern farmer works with drones, data, and biology, not just labor.
+This is forecasting, pattern recognition, applied intelligence.
+This is a STEM career that happens to feed nations.
+If you can build algorithms, analyze systems, or solve problems with code, there's a place for you here; in the soil and the data.
+Agriculture isn't your grandfather's field.
 It's your future, if you want it.

 Join us in the dirt and the data.